How to Manage Credit Card Debt

 Opening multiple credit cards means your credit score has likely taken a hit and the credit repair process takes time.
 Even if it’s not used often, keeping a credit card open shows long credit history, which could help improve your score.
 Keep in mind that closing credit cards in general can hurt your score.

-Step 3: Review your monthly spending habits.
+Step Three: Review your monthly spending habits.

 Curious where your money goes at the end of the month?
 Create a monthly budget to track your spending habits.
-Even natural born spenders can use easy savings strategies and cut back on expenses.
+Even natural-born spenders can use easy savings strategies and cut back on expenses.
 Consider improving your home's energy efficiency, meal prepping or shopping smarter at the grocery store to help save money.

-Step 4: Investigate consolidation options.
+Step Four: Investigate consolidation options.

 Gouging interest rates may be forcing you to pay more than your actual balance.
 If you have sizeable high-interest debt, transferring your outstanding credit cards to a new credit card could help you pay down debt faster.
 Use our quick tips to determine if debt consolidation is right for you.

-Step 5: Create a payment plan.
+Step Five: Create a payment plan.

 Not laying out a clear debt repayment plan and strategy are common mistakes people make when paying off debt.
-Using the debt snowball method or debt avalanche method give you monthly payment plans with small wins along the way to help you stay motivated and avoid burn out.
+Using the snowball or debt avalanche method gives you monthly payment plans with small wins along the way to help you stay motivated and avoid burn out.
 Try to pay more than the minimum and ensure bills are paid on time each month to avoid late fees.

-Step 6: Build an emergency fund.
+Step Six: Build an emergency fund.

-Home and car repairs, medical expenses and losing your job can happen at any time.
+Home and car repairs, medical expenses and losing your job could happen at any time.
 Make it a financial goal to create an emergency fund to help prepare for these unexpected costs.
 Setting up a one-time monthly automatic transfer to your emergency fund can help hold you accountable.

 Category